Close

 Method 1: Built-in Parental Controls in Samsung Devices

 Did you know Samsung devices come with robust parental control tools?
 And to make it even better, you don’t have to download any third-party apps to get started.
-Just use the tools already on your phone or tablet to set screen limits, block inappropriate content, and monitor how your child uses their device.
+Just use the tools already on your phone or tablet to set screen limits, block inappropriate content, and monitor how your child uses their mobile device.

 Accessing Built-in Controls